Two RV Gypsies: Full-Time RVers

 a USA flag in very bad condition

-Three Fingers Campground is nice with 92 sites with water and electric hookups and 38 water sites with sewer hookups and 50 amp electrical; but if you have a big RV, be sure to have a reservation, as big spots seem to be filled constantly by local people.
+Three Fingers Campground was nice with water and electric hookups and 50 amp electrical; but if you have a big RV, be sure to have a reservation, as big spots seem to be filled constantly by local people.
 On the other side of the lake, there were several spots for really small RV's.
-The lake is pretty big, and they have two old paddleboats campers can use for free, which is a very nice way to spend an afternoon.
-Full hook-ups but No cable, No Wi-fi.
+The lake is pretty big, and they have two old paddle boats campers can use for free, which is a very nice way to spend an afternoon.
+Full hook-ups but No cable, No Wi-Fi.

-A small park in Forest City with a neat suspension bridge.
+Below: The two RV Gypsies, found a very small park in Forest City with a neat suspension bridge.
 Each slab of wood had someone's name engraved on it.
-This was about the only thing the two RV Gypsies found interesting in the area.
+This was the ONLY thing the two RV Gypsies found interesting in the area on this date.

 a neat suspension bridge.